Conflict of Interest

 - Classified employees.

 540. Disclosure Submission.
-All Disclosures shall be submitted to the Office of Legal Counsel, with copies to the employee’s supervisor, the appropriate dean (when applicable) or director, and the Responsible Vice President.
+All Disclosures shall be submitted to the Office of Research Compliance, with copies to the employee’s supervisor, the appropriate dean (when applicable) or director, and the Responsible Vice President.
 [Note, this may change depending on electronic submission system]

 550. Submission to President.
-All disclosure forms of executive employees reporting directly to the President and employees reporting directly to the VPR, other than Research Center Administrators, shall be submitted to the President of the University and Office of Legal Counsel.
+All disclosure forms of executive employees reporting directly to the President and employees reporting directly to the VPR, other than Research Center Administrators, shall be submitted to the President of the University and Office of Research Compliance.

 560. Optional Conflicts Management Plan Submission.
 Any of the above disclosures may be accompanied, at the employee’s option, by a proposed conflict management plan; a plan template is available from the Office of Legal Counsel (994-4570), and that office is available to answer questions or provide help with a plan.